FikaWorks/website/content/blog/what-fikaworks-offers-clients/index.md

 maximize their billing.
 They budget their year on filling out the clients hours as much as they can.

-A friend of mine worked for one of the large consultancies and they actually had a poster in their cafeteria, that said "Just Chill and Bill".
+A constituent of mine worked for one of the large consultancies and they actually had a poster in their cafeteria, that said "Just Chill and Bill".

 #### Turnover

 With any consultancy the contract is with the consultancy not the engineer.
-This means the engineer can get up an abandon your contract at any point in time.
+This means the engineer can get up and abandon your contract at any point in time.

 This issue is further complicated by the fact that, the engineers happiness and success is directly related to how the consultancy manages the engineers and not the compensation you are offering the consultancy.
 So poor salaries, poor management, growing pains, acquisitions, etc are out of your control.
-So even if an engineer is enjoying the work they are doing with your company, and they are doing good work, they just leave.
+So even if an engineer is enjoying the work they are doing with your company, and they are doing good work, they may just leave.

 In FikaWorks all of the clients termination policies are passed through to the member.
 So they are directly culpable as if they contracted directly with the client.
-They don't have to take any work they do not want to do.
+They don't have to take any work they do not want to do, but when they do they still are responsible.

 ## The Value Proposition of FikaWorks

-So FikaWorks is built on members that are not only experts in their field, they take accountability for the work they are achieving not only for their own professional development but legally to the client as well.
+So FikaWorks is built on members that are not only experts in their field, they take accountability for the work they are realizing, not only for their own professional development but legally to the client as well.

 They are doing the work you need because they want to be there and they are not driven to pad